heoelri/adopac/labs/lab4/lab4.md

 Now lets put this logic into action.
 We are going to edit the sampe-file.md which should not trigger the pipeline based on our path based exclusion.

-* Click on Repos> Files
+* Click on Repos > Files
 * Make sure you are in the right branch which in our case is "rathishr/feature1".
 * Create a new folder called "docs" and a file called "sample-file.md"
 * Type some sample text and click on "Commit" twice.
 * Swith to pipleines view and notice that the "Working with triggers" pipeline does not get triggered based on our exclusion.
 * Go back to Repos> Files and ensure the right branch (rathishr/feature1) is selected.
-* Create a new file under the docs folder, for example "sample-file02.md".
+* Create a new file under the docs folder, for example `sample-file02.md`.
 Click "Create"
 * Type some sample text and click "commit" twice.
 * Notice how the "Working with triggers" pipeline gets triggered.